tangentsoft/pidp8i/doc/os8-run.md

 *   What if we want a different version of OS/8, such as V3F?

-*   What if we want a different OS/8 `BUILD` configuration?
+*   When running under SIMH, there is little practical difference between its `DT` and `TD` devices for driving an emulated TU56 tape drive: the default is almost certainly fine, since it's compatible with the whole range of PDP-8 computers, and thus software for PDP-8 computers.
+But, what if you've got a real PDP-8/e computer with a real TU56 tape drive, which means you're using the TD8E interface, not the TC08 that SIMH's PDP-8 simulator defaults to using?
+That `BUILD` output will not work on your hardware.

-*   Not just that, but what if the new `BUILD` configuration changes the system device type, such as from an RK05 to an RL01 or RX02?
+*   The same basic problem has additional complications when what's changed in the `BUILD` is the system device type, such as from an RK05 to an RL01 or RX02.

 *   How do we make it drive other tools not already hard-coded into `mkos8` or its underlying helper library?